 Carrying over 70,000 passengers daily, this iconic service is essential for commuters.
 The city has already initiated a transition to hybrid-electric ferries, with a focus on reducing carbon emissions and improving cost efficiency.

-Victoria Habour – Hong Kong
+Victoria Harbour – Hong Kong

 Sydney Ferries – Australia